madromas/blog/README.md

 # Simple, lightweight community blog
 Another simple blog.
-This is working, but unfinished blog.
+This is working platform, some features are missing.
+Overall usable.
 Running on php 8.2.
-Some files are missing.
-Overall usable.
 Translated to English.
 Anyone can fork it, and contribute to it.

 ## Install: